citynetwork/docs/docs/background/kubernetes/gardener/garden-linux.md

 ## Version scheme

-Garden Linux uses an unusual version scheme: releases use a major version number that is derived from the "gardenlinux epoch", and should ostensibly reflect the number of days since April 1, 2020 (although in reality, the major release numbers are off by a number of days).
+Garden Linux uses an unusual version scheme: releases use a major version number derived from the "gardenlinux epoch", and should ostensibly reflect the number of days since April 1, 2020 (although in reality, the major release numbers are off by a number of days).

-For example, the major release that landed on November 17, 2021 was release [576](https://github.com/gardenlinux/gardenlinux/releases/tag/576.0).
+For example, the major release that landed on November 11, 2022 was release [934](https://github.com/gardenlinux/gardenlinux/releases/tag/934.1).
-The next major release, on November 11, 2022, had the major release number [934](https://github.com/gardenlinux/gardenlinux/releases/tag/934.1).
+The next major release, on November 23, 2023, had the major release number [1312](https://github.com/gardenlinux/gardenlinux/releases/tag/1312.1).

 Minor releases are numbered with incrementing integer minor version numbers.
 They tend to include mostly bug fixes, as opposed to functionality updates or new features.